aws/aws-app-mesh-examples/walkthroughs/howto-cross-ekscluster-appmesh-with-cloudmap/README.md

 199: blue
 ```

-You may now look at our X-Ray console:
+You may now look at our X-Ray console to see the service map and traces.

 ## FAQ
 ### 1. My front app is unable to talk to colorapp on the seond cluster?